Uniformizing complex ODEs and applications: Applications to complete vector fields

 \begin{lema} Let $\epsilon >0$ be fixed.
 Consider a point $p=(x_1^0, \ldots ,x_{n-1}^0, z^0) \in U$ and denote by $l_p^{+,\theta}$ the semi-trajectory of $\calh_{\cald}^{\theta}$ initiated at $p$ for $\theta \in [-\frac{\pi}{2} + \epsilon, \frac{\pi}{2} - \epsilon]$.
 Consider a path $c :[0,1] \rightarrow l_p^{+,\theta} \cap U$, with $c(0) =p$, and set $c(1) = (x_1^1, \ldots ,x_{n-1}^1, z^1)$.
 Then there is a constant ${\rm Cte}$ depending solely on $\epsilon$ such that the following condition is always verified: whenever the length of $c$ exceeds ${\rm Cte}$, we have the estimate $\vert z^1 \vert < \vert z^0 \vert /2$. \end{lema}

 \begin{proof} It follows immediately from the proof of Theorem~\ref{introducelabel4} concerning the foliation $\fol$.
-More precisely, it was shown that for the analogue statement where the foliation $\calh_{\cald}^{\theta}$ is replaced by the foliation $\calh_{\fol}$ it suffices to choose ${\rm Cte}$ as $3\ln(2)/2\da$.
-The present statement follows from the fact that inside $U$ the foliation $\calh_{\fol}$ is ``very close'' to $\calh_{\cald}$. \end{proof}
+More precisely, the statement was shown for $\calh_{\fol}$ but the adaptations needed for the foliations $\calh_{\fol}^{\theta}$ are clear.
+The present statement follows from the fact that inside $U$ the foliation $\calh_{\fol}^{\theta}$ is ``very close'' to $\calh_{\cald}^{\theta}$. \end{proof}

 One last ingredient is still needed for the proof of Theorem~A. Let $l_p^{+,\theta}$ be a trajectory as in Lemma~\ref{suzuki3.3} and denote by $L_p$ the leaf of $\cald$ containing $l_p^{+,\theta}$.
 The idea behind the statement of Theorem~A consists of estimating the integral of $dT_L$ over $l_p^{+,\theta}$ where $dT_L$ stands for the time-form induced by $X$ on $L_p$.
 In Section~4 suitable estimates for this type of integral were obtained in the case of homogeneous vector fields.
 The estimate is based on the ``renormalized time-form'' induced on $\Delta_{\infty}$ by the vector field and on the evolution of the distance of the points to $\Delta_{\infty}$ (the ``height'' of the points).
 As to the height of points, the preceding lemma provides a suitable control of their evolution over trajectories of $\calh_{\cald}^{\theta}$ in the case of non-homogeneous polynomial vector fields.
 Finally we recall that the foliations induced by $X$ and by $X_d$ on $\Delta_{\infty}$ turn out to coincide and the same holds for the ``renormalized time-forms'' induced on $\Delta_{\infty}$ by $X$ and by $X_d$.